timbees44/fromthetransistor/s1/theory.md

 # ICs are collections of transistors in a nice reliable package
 This point is mostly explained above.
 Simply; FPGAs can be built up of transistors, FPGAs are a type of IC therefore ICs are collections of tansistors in a nice reliable package.
 There are other electrical components such as diodes that can be present on ICs.
 A lot of these components share the same semi-conductor properties but with slight differences to serve different purposes.

+# LUTs and Stuff
+LUTs are look-up tables.
+They work much like dictionaries in code where there is a key (k) that references a value (v).
+They differ from hash tables where the value (v) is stored in slot h(k) where h is the has functioned used.
+This means that that v is directly addressable/reachable by calling k.

+In the context of FPGAs and transistors lookup tables are use to provide programmable hardware functionality.
+LUTs can be used to implement a logic device.